 Covering an area of around 201 acres, the area of Copalita which is open to the public is only 86 acres, as much of the site has still to be excavated and restored; something that has been continuing since 1988.

-The area which is open to the public includes a civic-ceremonial centre, consisting of plazas, temples and a ball court.
+The area which is open to the public includes a civic-ceremonial centre, consisting of plazas, temples, and a ball court.
 Visitors today can see the ancient building complex where the ruling class would have lived in the first six centuries BC.
-These comprise the Ball Court with its large stones engraved in low relief, Pyramids, and some carved stones and two fairly modest temples including the Main Temple, which is located on top of a natural hill with access through the main plaza by the use of a wide staircase.
+These comprise the Ball Court with its large stones engraved in low relief, Pyramids, and some carved stones, and two fairly modest temples including the Main Temple, which is located on top of a natural hill with access through the main plaza by the use of a wide staircase.
 It is believed that the central section formed the homes of the dignitaries and nobility of the village.
 This illustrates the construction of the structure and the restoration work that is being carried out.

-Leading from the site is a path which takes visitors to the top of the cliff which overlooks the sea.
-This area contains a stone which has been known as the sacrificial stone, but which is also thought to have been used as a reference that would have had a reflective surface to guide the boats to the settlement.
+Leading from the site is a path that takes visitors to the top of the cliff which overlooks the sea.
+This area contains a stone that has been known as the sacrificial stone, but which is also thought to have been used as a reference that would have had a reflective surface to guide the boats to the settlement.
 Consequently, it is also known as the lighthouse, although, in fact, its location provides a viewing point in all directions.

-Copalita also has a museum which contains a collection of ceremonial objects such as obsidian knives, jade jewellery, and funeral masks.
+Copalita also has a museum that contains a collection of ceremonial objects such as obsidian knives, jade jewellery, and funeral masks.
 The items, found at the site, suggest the presence of an advanced commercial city.

 The sacrificial stone, known as the lighthouse